 During school holidays parents feel like taxi drivers and ATMs.
-Here are five ideas that will not break the bank and all happen in Lane Cove.
+Here are 10 ideas that will not break the bank and all happen in or near to Lane Cove.

 This is a great idea.
 Your child paints a rock and then drops it in a local park.
 You then post a picture on a special Facebook page.
 All the details are here.

-Try Out the New Basketball/Netball Court at Kingsford Smith Oval
+Try Out the Basketball/Netball Court at Kingsford Smith Oval

-The basketball court/netball court is now completed.
-Get a group of friends together and have fun playing ball.
+Get a group of friends together and have fun playing ball on Lane Cove only Full Size Public Basketball Court.

 Hughes Park is a great place to take the kids as it caters for kids of all ages with play equipment for the little ones and teenagers and you can explore the community gardens.
 Find out more here.